Ordisoftware/Tweets-Inspector/README.md

 #### In progress - Version 0.3

 - Prototype #1.
-- Change SQLite ODBC Driver to SQLite-Net ORM.
+- Switch from SQLite ODBC Driver to SQLite-Net with SQLitePCLraw nugets.

 #### 2021.08.29 - Version 0.2